elena-kolomeets/CLI-secret-scanner/README.md

 ## CLI-secret-scanner
 Command-line tool for scanning project directory for secrets that should not be shared

+### secret_scanner.py or secret_scanner.exe:
+*using my own secret scanning algorithm*
+### gg_secret_scanner.py or gg_secret_scanner.exe:
+*using [GitGuardian API](https://github.com/GitGuardian/py-gitguardian) secret scanning algorithm*

 **Description**

-The program scans all files in all subdirectories of the current or specified directory for secrets (password, secret key etc.) that have not been hidden (e.g. added to .env) locally.
+Both programs scan all files in all subdirectories of the current or specified directory for secrets (password, secret key etc.) that have not been hidden (e.g. added to .env) locally.

 By default files added to .gitignore are NOT scanned but you can change it.

 After scanning a summary of the results is written in the terminal and in "secret_scanner_results.txt" file.
-In case secrets are found the detailed report is given in "secret_scanner_detailed_report.txt" file.
-Both files are generated in the scanned dir and added to .gitignore (created if does not exist).
+In case secrets are found the detailed report is given in the same file which is generated in the scanned folder and added to .gitignore (created if does not exist).

 **How to use**

-Run .exe or .py file in your terminal.
-Without arguments the current directory will be scanned and files added to .gitignore will be ignored.
+To use both programs run .exe or .py file **in your terminal**.
+Without arguments the current directory will be scanned, and files added to .gitignore will be ignored.
+The same happens if you just execute .exe files.

 Optional arguments: